Home » Recipes » Main Dish Recipes » Soups and Stews » Southern Style Oxtail Stew with Rice

 You’ll need a large, heavy bottomed Dutch oven or a large stockpot for this recipe.

-Don’t be intimidated by the lengthy ingredient list.
+Don’t be intimidated by the lengthy ingredient list in the recipe card.
 Most of them are simple, everyday pantry items.
-In fact, I’d be surprised if you didn’t have all of these on hand right now, minus the oxtail.
+In fact, I’d be surprised if you didn’t have all of them on hand right now, minus the oxtail.

 1. Season the oxtails liberally with salt and pepper.